Kodandera Subayya Thimayya: After retirement

 After retirement from the Indian Army, the United Nations sought his services yet once again when he was appointed as the Commander of UN Forces in Cyprus (UNFICYP) in July 1964.
 He died during his tenure at UNFICYP in December 1965 and his mortal remains were flown to Bangalore for the last rites.

-The street perpendicular to East Street (a road parallel to MG road in Pune), Richmond Road in Bangalore, and the main road through Larnaca/Cyprus (East to West) were renamed as Gen Thimmayya Road in his memory.
+The street perpendicular to East Street (a road parallel to MG road), Richmond Road in Bangalore, and the main road through Larnaca/Cyprus (East to West) were renamed as Gen Thimmayya Road in his memory.
 The road perpendicular to Hunsur Road in Mysore is also named as General Thimmayya Road.

 The Republic of Cyprus, also honored him by issuing a commemorative stamp in his memory in 1966.
 The General K.S.
 Thimayya Memorial Trust, a Trust instituted by some Old Boys of Bishop Cotton Boys' School, annually hold the General K S Thimayya Memorial Lecture Series in his memory.
 General Thimayya enjoys an unmatched legacy in the Indian Army.
 Of all the eulogies for him, the late Lieutenant General Premindra Singh Bhagat, VC (Retd.) summed it up best, "A General Thimayya is not born in every generation.
 The likes of him there will seldom be a soldier.
 The General is a man's man, the Army his soul and his soul the Army."
 General Thimayya's house "Sunny Side" in Madikeri has been converted into a museum and a war memorial.
 It was inaugurated in February 2021 in the presence of the President and Chief of Defence Staff.